testernext13/WarungPintar/README.md

 How to run Automation Script :

 1. Before to running, at codecept.conf.js file must be settings gherkin: features & steps with selected path Exercise files to running. (exp : './features/Exercise2.feature' & './step_definitions/exercise2.steps.js')
-2. To running selected scenario can use @tags selected scenario, (exp:  npx codeceptjs run --grep "@scenario_view")
+2. To running selected scenario can use @tags selected scenario on Terminal, (exp:  npx codeceptjs run --grep "@scenario_view")